Wander through Auckland Museum's beautifully-lit galleries after dark.

 Late-night events are nothing new for the Museum; it regularly presents panel talks, intimate concerts and relaxed social gatherings for singles.
 During the Twilight Tuesdays evenings visitors are invited to take in the relaxed atmosphere and wander through the beautifully-lit galleries.

 The new Te Ao Mārama South Atrium is also open for exploration.
-Auckland Museum commissioned several new artworks for the foyer — all of them by Māori and Pacific artists.
-Architect Noel Lane's huge timber centrepiece, Talitali 'Au Moana, is now fully exposed.
-The 'Tanoa' serves as an impression of a Fijian kava bowl and features its own looping animated audio-visual experience.
+Several stunning artworks sit in the foyer — all of them by Māori and Pacific artists.
+Architect Noel Lane's huge timber centrepiece, Talitali 'Au Moana, is fully exposed, serving as an impression of a Fijian kava bowl and featuring its own looping animated audio-visual experience.
+Also worth a trip are several key installations, including the giant 167 million-year-old skeleton of Peter the T-Rex, and a stunning exhibition of Ancient Greek treasures.

-And why not make a meal of it by visiting the new sit-down bistro?
-The Kiwiana-inspired menu at Tuitui Museum Bistro & Café includes the likes of fish and chips, slow roast lamb, duck fat skins with Kiwi dip, corned beef and kumara croquettes and woodfired pizzas.
+And why not make a night of it by visiting the sit-down bistro for a meal?
+The Kiwiana-inspired menu at Tuitui Museum Bistro & Café includes the likes of fish and chips, slow roast beef short rib, crispy pork belly and woodfired pizzas.